York County, South Carolina: Early 19th century through Civil War

-In 1810 the York District had increased in population to more than 10,000, of which over 3,000 were slaves.
-By 1850, York District included 15,000 residents, over 40% of whom were slaves.
-On the eve of the Civil War, the county's population had grown to approximately 21,500, with almost 1/2 of the population enslaved labor.
-York County was heavily tied to agriculture, with 93% of the work force involved in raising crops in 1850, while the rest of the United States averaged a 78% agricultural work force.
+In 1810, the York District had an increased population of more than 10,000, of which over 3,000 were enslaved.
+By 1850, York District included 15,000 residents, over 40% enslaved.
+On the eve of the American Civil War, the county's population had grown to approximately 21,500, with almost 1/2 enslaved laborers.
+York County was heavily tied to agriculture, with 93% of the workforce raising crops in 1850, while the rest of the United States averaged a 78% agricultural workforce.

-In 1825 only three post offices operated in all of York County, at Yorkville, Blairsville and Hopewell, but by 1852 York District had 27.
-The county's first newspaper, The Yorkville Pioneer, was established in 1823 (it ran for little more than a year), and was followed by several other attempts, until The Yorkville Enquirer was first published in 1855 (and which remains in publication today).
+In 1825, only three post offices operated in York County, at Yorkville, Blairsville, and Hopewell, but by 1852, York District had 27.
+The county's first newspaper, The Yorkville Pioneer, was established in 1823 (it ran for little more than a year), and several other attempts followed until The Yorkville Enquirer was first published in 1855 (and which remains in publication today).

 Chartered in 1848, the Kings Mountain Railroad Company began construction of a connecting line between Yorkville and the Charlotte and South Carolina Railway at Chester (completed in 1852).
 Rock Hill, located along the Charlotte and South Carolina route, rapidly developed as a transportation center in eastern York County, boasting 100 residents in 1860.

-More than a dozen academies were operating in the county at the outbreak of the Civil War.
-The most famous was the Kings Mountain Military Academy in Yorkville, founded in 1854 by Micah Jenkins and Asbury Coward.
+At the American Civil War outbreak, more than a dozen academies were operating in the county.
+The Kings Mountain Military Academy in Yorkville was the most famous, founded in 1854 by Micah Jenkins and Asbury Coward.

 On the eve of the Civil War, York District was one of the more populated districts in Upstate South Carolina.
-There were 14 infantry companies formed in York County after war was declared.
-Of the 4,379 soldiers enlisted from York County, 805 died and many more were wounded.
+There were 14 infantry companies formed in York County after South Carolina declared secession.
+Of the 4,379 soldiers enlisted from York County, 805 died, and many more were wounded.
 Only one minor battle was fought in the York District, the battle for the Catawba Bridge at Nations Ford in 1865.